- About Hunger

 - Get Involved

-Beckmann also founded and serves as president of the Alliance to End Hunger.
+Beckmann also founded and served as president of the Alliance to End Hunger.
 A World Food Prize laureate, he appears regularly in the media and most recently authored Exodus from Hunger: We are Called to Change the Politics of Hunger.

 Beckmann is a Lutheran minister and has a degree from the London School of Economics.